someparty/someparty/source/articles/2018-07-29-raise-your-voice-joyce.html.markdown

 [Watch: Fucked Up - "Raise Your Voice Joyce" @ YouTube](https://youtu.be/vAh1Nm5Zjvw "#")

-Prolific Montreal-via-Windsor garage/psyche artist [Paul Jacobs](https://pauljacobs.bandcamp.com/) has announced his new LP.
+Prolific Montreal-via-Windsor garage/psychartist [Paul Jacobs](https://pauljacobs.bandcamp.com/) has announced his new LP.
 The record, titled *Easy*, is set to arrive on October 19 through the UK label [Stolen Body Records](https://stolenbodyrecords.co.uk/).
 Stolen Body was behind the physical release of Jacobs' 2016 full-length *Pictures, Movies & Apartments* as well.

 Just a few weeks ago Jacobs released a five-song EP titled *Story About Anything*, which is being sold as a limited run of 100 cassettes, each with a hand-drawn cover by Jacobs.
 In recent months he and bandmate Meagan Callen have also released some aggressively low-fi oddities as [Garbage Truck](https://www.youtube.com/watch?v=0L-7MlQZf9I).